YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_ui.md

 #### Message content

-By pressing the "Messages" button at the top right of the topic details screen above, you can display the content of the messages sent to that topic.
+By pressing the "Messages" button at the top right of the topic view above, you can display the content of the messages sent to that topic.

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/de49479f-b42b-d07c-38ec-a89fa241c964.png" width = 70%>